bobistefxA54/bobistefx/README.md

 **`Technologist (Junior Full-Stack Developer/Financial Trader)`**

 ## About Me
-I finished the full-stack Alpha C# track at Telerik Academy where I learned the programming fundamentals.
+My name is Borislav, I am 23 years old and currently live in Sofia.
+I recently finished the full-stack Alpha C# track at Telerik Academy where I learned the programming fundamentals.
 We later dived deeper into .NET, ASP.NET, backend, and front-end development.
 I am always curious and open to learning new things or diving deeper and specializing in specific technologies.
+Since I graduated, I have continuously kept learning new technologies and refining the skills I learned in the Academy.
+I am eager to get involved in professional software engineering.

 ---